elvinzy/mortgage_calculator/README.md

 # mortgage_calculator
-This is a repository to create mortgage calculator
+This is a project to create mortgage calculator

 There are three parameters to be input:
 1. Loan amount ($)